 Mergent WebReports is an online database that allows you to access a vast archive of corporate and industry related documents.
 WebReports contains more than 180,000 documents covering over 100 countries and industries using an easy to navigate and reliable system.

-Methods in enzymology focuses on rapidly developing techniques in the field of enzymology, which includes the chemistry and mechanism of enzyme-catalyzed reactions, as well as the chemistry of the enzymes themselves.
+Focuses on rapidly developing techniques in the field of enzymology, which includes the chemistry and mechanism of enzyme-catalyzed reactions, as well as the chemistry of the enzymes themselves.

-Each topical issue consists solely of invited quality articles by specialist authors.
-Issues are devoted to specific technical approaches with emphasis on clear detailed descriptions of protocols that allow them to be reproduced easily.
 The background information provided enables researchers to understand the principles underlying the methods; other helpful sections include comparisons of alternative methods giving the advantages and disadvantages of particular methods, guidance on avoiding potential pitfalls, and suggestions for troubleshooting.

 The primary database for literature, MLA contains bibliographic records of scholarly research from more than 4,400 journals, books and book chapters, proceedings, and other formats.
 Covers research in literature, literary theory and criticism, language, dramatic arts, linguistics, and folklore.